 The family ruled in the Levant from 220 CE until 636 CE and several other realms, including briefly the Byzantine Empire in the 9th Century CE.
 More recently, ruling the Akoura region in Northern Lebanon from 1211 CE until 1633 CE and the region of Zgharta-Zawie from 1641 CE until 1747 CE but kept the titles until the present day.

-After the family was deposed, they were hunted and killed by the sheikhs from the Daher family who was placed by the Ottomans in with all the land and properties belonging to the Royal Family.
+After the family was deposed, they were hunted and killed by the sheikhs from the Daher family who was placed by the Ottomans with all the land and properties belonging to the Royal Family.
 That’s the reason why many members of the family changed their last names after the deposition and many later migrated to the north and South America.
 Notably the Gharios family and the Hobeika family.
 About 100 years ago, many members of the Gharios family, knowing that they belonged to the El Chemor family, started to publicly use the El Chemor last name again.
+Also important to mention that the Gharios family is fully accepted and recognized as being part of the El Chemor family by the heads of the family in Lebanon since a century ago and the Royal House of Ghassan is ruled with their full participation.

 Important to point that, technically, there are two types of titles: Royal and Noble.
 Royal titles are the sovereign or semi-sovereign ones and noble are bestowed by a higher (sovereign or semi-sovereign) authority.
 In Lebanon, the majority of the sheikh titles are noble, not royal, since they were bestowed by princes after the Ottoman invasion of 1517 CE.